JAForbes/z4/best-practices.md

 #### Avoid point free code when using visitor functions in queries

-Every query in Z4 has a key.
+Every query in Zed has a key.
 The key is used to determine identity.
 It is important therefore to ensure that no two visitor functions accessing the same dependencies have the same toString as these two queries will be treated as one query.
-Because Z4 caches the result of read and write query operations, you could see strange behaviour.
+Because Zed caches the result of read and write query operations, you could see strange behaviour.

 An example would be using a Ramda function in a query.
 Because all Ramda functions are wrapped in `R.curry`, all Ramda functions will share the same `Function::toString`.